fsaintjacques/recordlite/README.md

 # RecordLite

-RecordLite is a library (and executable) that helps maintaining SQLite tables and views of semi-structured data (henceforth known as records).
+RecordLite is a library (and executable) that declaratively maintains SQLite tables and views of semi-structured data (henceforth known as records).
 RecordLite is based on a hidden gem in Backtrace's [sqlite_protobuf](https://github.com/backtrace-labs/sqlite_protobuf/blob/141486b492ccf342cbba6fa40e076a8941afc839/proto_table/proto_table.c) library.